 - Time taken to respond to request for a service location

-- Maximum percentage of assets below a predifned condition
+- Maximum percentage of assets below a predefined condition

-- Maximum percentage of customers unsatified with a particular service.
+- Maximum percentage of customers unsatisfied with a particular service.

 - Time taken to respond to a notification of a hazard or defect.